arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/KnownIssues34.md

   there are multiple instances of the same ArangoDB version running on the same host, and only some of them shall be upgraded, or they should be upgraded one after the other.
-* The windows installer doesn't offer a way to continue the installation if it failed because of a locked database.

 Windows
 -------